MarieAshley/guacamoles/README.md

 ## how to play
 Run ch1.py

 You start as a young child, full of enthusiasm and curiosity.
-As you investigate your world, you are transported into some else's memories.
+As you investigate your world, you are transported into a series of memories.
 What could all of this mean?

 To win, find and investigate what’s hidden in a flowery plain, a city, a dark forest, and under a willow tree.
 Return to the city when all items are found and investigated.